 Cultural+Dialogues.jpg

-The COVID-19 pandemic has represented a humanitarian challenge of an unprecedented magnitude with lasting effects on how people live, work, exchange and play.
-Whilst the future remains uncertain, the need to think outside the box to address a new collection of issues and the necessity to unlock collective intelligence and collaboration to shape the ‘new normal’ are emerging as major trends.
-In this context, Culture Connect is hoping to explore through its Cultural Dialogue Survey series how the major constraints on mobility of people and objects are impacting different cultural fields and their ability to contribute to the vital circulation of ideas and cross-cultural dialogues that fuel creativity and cultural development.
+Launched in 2021, Culture Connect explores through its Cultural Dialogue Survey series how major contemporary concerns such as rising geopolitical instability, sustainability, and constraints on the mobility of people and objects are impacting different cultural fields and their ability to contribute to the vital circulation of ideas and cross-cultural dialogues that fuel creativity and cultural development.

 Don’t forget the planet!
 We recommend reading online to limit prints & digital copies.